coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 ```

 - in the context of command options, -g indicates that the code should be installed on your computer globally.
-  you can add it if you want to utilize the CLI from any location on your machine, if you do not include it the vue cli will only function in the directory where it was installed.
+  you can add it if you want to utilize the CLI from any location on your machine, if you do not include it the vue CLI will only function in the directory where it was installed.
   <br/>
   After installation, you will have access to the vue binary in your command line.
   You can verify that it is properly installed by simply running